Discourse

 between discourse, power (in the sense of domination), and possession, the ties are so inextricable that a social therapeutics of the systematic distortions of language has to be added to a simple hermeneutic incapable of curing by its discourse alone the misunderstanding in discourse.

-Ricoeur, following Habermas, argues that discourse is structurally entangled with power and domination such that hermeneutic interpretation alone cannot repair its systematic distortions.
+Ricoeur, drawing on Habermas, argues that discourse is irreducibly entangled with power and domination, requiring a therapeutic — not merely interpretive — approach to its systematic distortions.

 Ricoeur, Paul, Oneself as Another, 1992thesis